Elections & Voting

 - You must be a resident of the City of Westbrook

 - You must be 18 years of age.
-A 17 year-old may register to vote and is eligible to vote in a primary election or municipal caucus if the person will turn 18 years of age by the date of the next General Election.
+A 17 year-old may register to vote and may participate in a primary election or municipal caucus if he/she will be 18 by the date of the General Election.
+A 16 year-old may pre-register to vote, but may not participate in any election.

 You can register to vote in person at City Hall, by mail or at the polls on Election Day.
 As part of the registration process, you will be required to show proof of identity (your Maine Driver’s License number, State ID or the last four digits of your Social Security Number) and proof of residency showing your Westbrook address.